 Then as now, programs from the Maestro Brant era leaned heavily on oratorios, requiems, and other large works for choir and orchestra; in SJSC’s first known public performance, Brant conducted an assembled group of 200 chorus and orchestra members for a November 1924 performance at the State Teachers College (San José State University).
 Brant also began the custom of annual performances of Handel’s Messiah, a tradition that continues to this day.

-Throughout our more than 90-year history, SJSC has maintained other traditions as well, including collaborating with local groups, premiering new works, and responding to community needs.
+For nearly a century, SJSC has maintained other traditions as well, including collaborating with local groups, premiering new works, and responding to community needs.
 In the 1990’s SJSC donated its services to Mothers Against Drunk Driving for their candlelight vigils; in 2002 and 2003, we performed Mozart’s Requiem in San Francisco’s Grace Cathedral as part of 9/11 memorial concerts; and in 2006 we participated in a benefit concert for the victims of Hurricane Katrina.
 In one recent year, SJSC performed by invitation at seven special community events or memorial services.

 SJSC often promotes and performs works of local composers.
 For example, in 1996 the Choir performed the world premiere of Requiem For Lost Children, written by South Bay composer Sondra Clark for the Kevin Collins Foundation for Missing Children; in 2003, we participated in the world premiere of Craig Bohmler’s Sisters, which celebrates San José and her sister cities; and for over 20 years, SJSC has collaborated with local composer Henry Mollicone, performing and premiering several of his works.
 Our most recent performance of a Mollicone work took place in 2012, when his Misa de los Inmigrantes was the centerpiece of the 100th anniversary celebration of St. Mary’s Church in Los Gatos.